Charles E. Pickett: Political career

-In 1908, Pickett was elected as a Republican to represent Iowa's 3rd congressional district the Sixty-first Congress.
+In 1908, Pickett was elected as a Republican to represent Iowa's 3rd congressional district in the Sixty-first Congress.
 Two years later he was re-elected, leading to service in the Sixty-second Congress.

-In 1912, when Republicans were divided between their own party's candidates and candidates of the Bull Moose Party, Pickett ran for re-election to a third term, but was defeated by Democrat Maurice Connolly of Dubuque.
-In all, he served from March 4, 1909 to March 3, 1913.
+In 1912, when Republicans were divided between their own party's candidates and candidates of the Bull Moose Party, Pickett ran for re-election to a third term but was defeated by Democrat Maurice Connolly of Dubuque.
+In all, he served from March 4, 1909, to March 3, 1913.

 After losing the election, he resumed the practice of law in Waterloo.
-He again served as chairman of the Republican State Convention in 1916, and served as delegate at large to the 1920 Republican National Convention.
+He again served as chairman of the Republican State Convention in 1916 and served as delegate at large to the 1920 Republican National Convention.

 In 1922, U.S. Senator William S. Kenyon of Iowa resigned to accept a judgeship, forcing a special election.
-Pickett was one of six Republicans who ran in the Republican primary for Kenyon's former senate seat.
+Pickett was one of six Republicans who ran in the Republican primary for Kenyon's former Senate seat.
 Insurgent Smith W. Brookhart finished far ahead of Pickett and the others, by a great enough margin to avoid a convention fight.

 Pickett died in Waterloo, on July 20, 1930.
 He was interred in Elmwood Cemetery in Waterloo.